IRL2/nanover-server-py/paper/paper.md

 # Summary

-NanoVer Server is a python package that facilitates real-time multi-user/collaborative interactive molecular dynamics (iMD) simulations.
+NanoVer Server is a Python package that facilitates real-time multi-user/collaborative interactive molecular dynamics (iMD) simulations.
 It is part of the NanoVer software ecosystem, comprising the server component of a server-client architecture that allows multiple clients to connect and interact with a real-time molecular simulation.
-The NanoVer Server provides an interface to stream data between a molecular simulation engine and connected clients, and interfaces with the NanoVer iMD-VR package to facilitate its current primary application: the exploration of molecular systems using interactive molecular dynamics in virtual reality (iMD-VR).
+NanoVer Server provides an interface to stream data between a molecular simulation engine and connected clients, and includes a client that can connect to the server via a Python script or Jupyter notebook.
+Furthermore, NanoVer Server interfaces with the NanoVer iMD-VR package to facilitate its current primary application: the exploration of molecular systems using interactive molecular dynamics in virtual reality (iMD-VR).

 # Statement of need